Mother’s Day: a day filled with warm memories, joy, flowers, Hallmark cards, and celebrating moms everywhere, right?

 - Spend the day doing what you normally would’ve done if your loved one was here…or go to a place that was special to the two of you.
 Know that your loved one loves you so very much, they want you to experience love, encouragement and comfort.

 - Celebrate your loved one or honor your loved one’s memory by having a “garden day.”
 Plant a tree or some special flowers in their memory and create a beautiful space where you can go in days to come to celebrate or remember your loved one.
 You could also make a pathway out of memory stones or buy a special bench, hammock, or chair to enjoy in their memory.

 - Have a relaxing movie day by either going to a movie or ordering take-out and renting movies that will make you feel closer to your loved one.
 Don’t forget yours & their favorite movie snacks and a comfy blanket.

 - Invite others who are missing their mom or child to do something fun or meaningful.
 It truly helps to be around others who “get it.”

 - Have a day of “writing & learning”: writing letters of gratitude to those who have had a positive impact on your life..it could be a parent, grandparent, aunt, uncle, sibling, child, family member, pastor, schoolteacher, friend, etc. If you have children, or nieces and nephews, be sure to share the warm memories and stories with them and teach them what was taught to you.

-- Attend a church service with family or friends…or go by yourself and have a “God day” where you spend the entire day with just God and you.
+- Watch a church service online and have a “God day” where you spend the entire day with just God and you.
 Go to a park and have a picnic lunch, lay in a hammock while listening to music, read your Bible and pray.
 Pray for everybody in your life.
 Share with God everything that is on your heart.
 “God days” are very refreshing and can set you up for a much better week!